pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 This is also a big shift in mindset.
 We used to have this so ingrained into our culture and process, we didn't even realise it was a thing!
-We would say _"deploy to prod"_ all day long and it would be implied that it means _"it's done, it's ready for release"_.
+We would say _"deploy to prod"_ all day long and it would be implied to mean _"it's done, it's ready for release"_.
 Suddenly, when switching parts of our infrastructure to CD, "deploy to prod" meant something completely different!
 This was an extremely difficult issue for us to resolve and it took time.
 It's